DeNA/Anjin/README.md

         This item can also be overridden from the commandline (see below).</dd>
   <dt>Time Scale</dt><dd>Time.timeScale.
 Default is 1.0.
         This item can also be overridden from the commandline (see below).</dd>
+  <dt>Output Root Path</dt><dd>Output files root directory path used by Agents, Loggers, and Reporters.
+When a relative path is specified, the origin is the project root in the Editor, and Application.persistentDataPath on the Player.
+        This item can also be overridden from the commandline (see below).</dd>
+  <dt>Screenshots Path</dt><dd>Screenshots output directory path used by Agents.
+When a relative path is specified, relative to the outputRootPath.
+        This item can also be overridden from the commandline (see below).</dd>
+  <dt>Clean Screenshots</dt><dd>Clean screenshots under screenshotsPath when launching Autopilot.</dd>
   <dt>Loggers</dt><dd>Logger used for this autopilot settings.
 If omitted, <code>Debug.unityLogger</code> will be used as default.</dd>
   <dt>Reporters</dt><dd>Reporter to be called on Autopilot terminate.</dd>
 </dl>